 You can run, jog or lift weights and the wireless earbuds stay in.

 But the problem shows up when you move your jaws and ears a tiny bit too much.
 The earphones are very sensitive to ear movement, and you lose the airtight fit quickly.

 Still, they don’t fall out, but you do notice a difference in feeling and audio quality.
 For that reason, you feel urged to keep readjusting them often.

 Nonetheless, if you listen to music during a commute or a walk and you don’t move your ears, then the fit is perfectly fine.

 You get 3 sizes of regular silicone tips for decent noise isolation and comfort.

 If you fit them in snugly, you get good passive noise isolation that blocks a lot of background noise.
+Just like the best noise isolating headphones.
 But when you move your ears, you lose the airtight fit, and with it, a great deal of isolation as well.

-As is usual for in-ear headphones, noise isolation is above average (passive noise cancellation).
+As is usual for in-ear headphones, noise isolation is above average (passive noise isolation).
 You can focus on your music and forget about the noise of the world.

 But there’s one requirement.
 You need to maintain an airtight fit, which is harder to do with the xFit.